LucasManerich/s3-public-presigner/README.md

 ## Features

-- Use public URLs to access private files in buckets
+- Use public URLs to access private files in buckets, save on service egress
 - Use your own domain for nice URLs
 - Fast request handling with Bun runtime
 - Opt-in to 404 handling